ScratchAddons/website-v2/content/docs/develop/getting-started/creating-an-addon.md

 {{< /admonition >}}

 ## Requirements
-Scratch Addons does not require any software for development except a text editor and Chromium-based browser, but we also recommend having Git, Firefox and Visual Studio Code installed.
+Scratch Addons does not require any software for development except a text editor and a Chromium-based browser (121+), but we also recommend having Git, Firefox (121+) and Visual Studio Code installed.

 ## Installation
 To install the extension for development, see [Installing from source](/docs/getting-started/installing/#from-source).